Can Tho City General Information

 Region: Mekong Delta

-The city is an independent municipality at the same level as provinces of Vietnam.
-It was created in the beginning of 2004 by a split of the former Can Tho Province into two new administrative units: Can Tho City and Hau Giang Province.
+The city is an independent municipality at the same level as the other provinces of Vietnam.
+It was created at the beginning of 2004 by a split of the former Can Tho Province into two new administrative units: Can Tho City and Hau Giang Province.

-The city of Can Tho has nine districts: Ninh Kieu, Binh Thuy, Cai Rang, O Mon, Thot Not, Phong Dien, Co Do, Vinh Thanh, Thoi Lai.
-Ninh Kieu, that has the well-known port – Ninh Kieu port, is the central district and also the most populated and wealthiest of these districts.
+Ninh Kieu, which has the well-known Ninh Kieu port, is the central district and also the most populated and wealthiest of these districts.

-The city borders the provinces of An Giang, Hau Giang, Kiên Giang, Vinh Long and Đong Tháp.
+The city borders the provinces of An Giang, Hau Giang, Kien Giang, Vinh Long, and Dong Thap.

 – Can Tho Bridge